yuanwang0/RNA-seq/README.md

 Here we demonstrate how to convert raw `.fastq` files into quantified expression files for RNA-seq data.

 We use [STAR](https://github.com/alexdobin/STAR) for alignment and [RSEM](https://deweylab.github.io/RSEM/) for gene quantification.
-The entire RSEM pipeline can be broken down into two major parts:
+The entire RSEM pipeline can be broken down into two major steps:

 #### Step 1: Build reference transcripts from a reference genome and gene annotations

 I/O       |   Format   | Description